'Nobody Got Off Scat-Free'

 ‘Sandi Russell was the hit of the evening’ Robert Maycock (The Independent)

-‘Sandi Russell is a class act’ John Fordham (The Guardian)
+‘Sandi Russell is a class act’ John Fordham (Guardian)

 ‘Sandi Russell is strictly superb’ Jack Lloyd (Philadelphia Enquirer)